geojeff/busser/README.md

 Description
 ===========

-**Busser** is a node.js development system for SproutCore written in Coffeescript.
+**Busser** is a node.js development system for SproutCore written in CoffeeScript.

 This project is based on garçon, which was written by Martin Ottenwaelter (martoche) and updated substantially by Maurits Lamers (mauritslamers).